2020PB/police-brutality/reports/Oregon.md

 Footage shows police charging protestors without warning while a megaphone declares the gathering a riot.
 Several protestors are shoved to the ground.
 One protestor is shoved against a car and arrested.

-tags: protestor, shove, arrest, push
+tags: protester, shove, arrest, push

 id: or-portland-170